Bernie Madoff: Government access

 While awaiting sentencing, Madoff met with the SEC's inspector general, H. David Kotz, who conducted an investigation into how regulators had failed to detect the fraud despite numerous red flags.
 Madoff said he could have been caught in 2003, but that bumbling investigators had acted like "Lt.
+Columbo" and never asked the right questions.
+He said "They never even looked at my stock records," and that it "would've been easy for them to see" if they'd checked with the Depository Trust Company; "if you're looking at a Ponzi scheme, it's the first thing you do."

-Columbo" and never asked the right questions: Madoff said in the June 17, 2009, interview that SEC Chairman Mary Schapiro was a "dear friend", and SEC Commissioner Elisse Walter was a "terrific lady" whom he knew "pretty well".
+Madoff said in the June 17, 2009, interview that SEC Chairman Mary Schapiro was a "dear friend", and SEC Commissioner Elisse Walter was a "terrific lady" whom he knew "pretty well".
 After Madoff's arrest, the SEC was criticized for its lack of financial expertise and lack of due diligence, despite having received complaints from Harry Markopolos and others for almost a decade.
 The SEC's inspector general, Kotz, found that since 1992, there had been six investigations of Madoff by the SEC, which were botched either through incompetent staff work or by neglecting allegations of financial experts and whistle-blowers.
 At least some of the SEC investigators doubted whether Madoff was even trading.

 Due to concerns of improper conduct by Inspector General Kotz in the Madoff investigation, Inspector General David C. Williams of the United States Postal Service was brought in to conduct an independent outside review.

-The Williams Report questioned Kotz's work on the Madoff investigation, because Kotz was a "very good friend" with Markopolos.
+The Williams Report questioned Kotz's work on the Madoff investigation, because Kotz was a "very good friend" of Markopolos.
 Investigators were not able to determine when Kotz and Markopolos became friends.
 A violation of the ethics rule would have taken place if the friendship were concurrent with Kotz's investigation of Madoff.